What Are Its Features?

 - Surround and set off garden art and water features

-- Form a spiller in a container or use it as a topiary.
+- Form a spiller in a container, window box, or hanging basket, or use it as a topiary

 - Surround stepping stones and walkways.